PhazerTech/turing-smart-screen-python-weather-app/README.md

 This fork contains added programs weather-app.py and camera-viewer.py.

 weather-app gives the date, time, and weather in your current location and gives real time updates.
+Note: You need to register for a free OpenWeatherMap API key and replace the corresponding variable in weather-app.py with your API key.

 camera-viewer was a test to see if the screen can display video.
 It works, but at a very low FPS.